-"Net profit" is a more formal term for describing your business's bottom line.
-At a high level, you can think of net profit as how much money your business makes compared with how much you spend.
+"Net profit" is a formal term for describing your business's bottom line.
+At a high level, you can think of net profit as the net earnings or amount of money money your business makes compared to how much you spend.
 Financial pros usually describe net profit as a percentage.

 Net profit is not only important—it's a requirement if you plan to stay in business.
 Your net profit margin gives you insight into your overall profit.
 Examining this percentage can provide you with insight into expenses like your overhead.

 It's essential to keep thorough records each quarter.
 If you need to apply for financing at some point, you'll need to produce a profit-and-loss statement that shows the flow of money in and out of your business (your cash flow).
 It's also essential to have a handle on your business's health so you can make smart decisions.

 You can determine your net profit in three steps: